lyndskg/meta-bookclub/README3.md

 <a name="Notes"></a>
 ## Current Notes & Issues
+- Need to finalize JSON schema for books/poems.
+- Need to choose embedding model (`all-mpnet-base-v2` recommended).
+- No UI yet (optional).
+- No metadata enrichment (optional).
+- No Goodreads/Kindle import (optional).

 <p align="right">(<a href="#top">back to top</a>)</p>

 ---------------

 <a name="Addenda"></a>
 ## Addenda

 ---

 <a name="MVP"></a>
 ## MVP Scope (Personal Use)